Cluxive

 Depending on how you use Cluxive, we may collect the following categories of information:

-• Account and identity data: name, email address, sign-in activity, membership details, workspace role, and authentication/session information.
+• Account and identity data: name, email address, sign-in activity, membership details, workspace role, authentication/session information, and legal acceptance records.

 • Business and onboarding data: business name, website URL, business contact information, welcome messages, lead prompts, approved summaries, knowledge content, uploaded materials, detected PDF links, scanned page summaries, and onboarding drafts.

-• Widget, chat, and lead data: visitor questions, assistant replies, chat sessions, lead forms, lead names, phone numbers, email addresses, notes, priority labels, and source page URLs.
+• Widget, chat, phone-call, and lead data: visitor questions, caller statements, assistant replies, conversation content, chat sessions, call sessions, message and call timestamps, call transcripts, call recordings when recording is enabled, lead forms, lead names, caller ID, phone numbers, email addresses, notes, priority labels, source page URLs, and call-routing metadata.
+This may include contact details voluntarily typed or spoken in a normal conversation, not only details submitted through a dedicated form.

-• Usage, analytics, and install data: widget launch, message, and submission events; page paths; widget session keys; install signals; allowed domains; operational telemetry; and anti-abuse or rate-limit signals.
+• Usage, analytics, telephony, and install data: widget launch, message, click, call, and submission events; page paths; widget and voice session keys; phone numbers assigned to a customer; call duration and usage-metering records; install signals; allowed domains; operational telemetry; and anti-abuse, spam, or rate-limit signals.

 • Billing and transaction metadata: pricing plan, subscription status, trial status, Stripe customer and subscription identifiers, checkout metadata, and related account state.
 Payment card information is handled by the payment processor rather than stored directly by Cluxive.